What Did the Early Church Teach About Idols and Icons?

 ...within Christianity itself there had always existed a 'puritan' outlook, which condemned icons because it saw in all images a latent idolatry...The final victory of the Holy Images in 843 is known as 'the Triumph of Orthodoxy'...One of the distinctive features of Orthodoxy is the place which it assigns to icons.
 An Orthodox church today is filled with them...An Orthodox prostrates himself before these icons, he kisses them and burns candles in front of them...Because icons are only symbols, Orthodox do not worship them, but reverence or venerate them...icons form a part of Holy Tradition...The Iconoclasts, by repudiating all representations of God, failed to take to full account the Incarnation" (Ware T. The Orthodox Church.
 Penguin Books, London, 1997, pp. 31-33).

 However, since the use of idols and icons was not the position of the first or even second century church, it is truly not orthodox to use idols and icons.
-(More information on the Orthodox Church can be found in the article Some Similarities and Differences Between the Orthodox Church and the Churches of God.)
+(More information on the Orthodox Church can be found in the article Some Similarities and Differences Between the Orthodox Church and the Continuing Church of God.)

 One Protestant scholar noted: